 The human eye and brain together translate light into colour.

-When sunlight is dispersed by rain and forms a rainbow, an observer will typically distinguish red, orange, yellow, green, blue and violet bands of colour.
+When rain disperses sunlight and forms a rainbow, an observer will typically distinguish red, orange, yellow, green, blue and violet bands of colour.

 Although a rainbow contains electromagnetic waves with all possible wavelengths between red and violet, some ranges of wavelengths appear more intense to a human observer than others.